tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 images (the data structure) gets sorted when this happens (then updates the view).

-`Updating the Init Method of "ImageItemCell" | init | class ImageItemCell`
+`Updating the Init Method of "ImageItemCell" | met init | class ImageItemCell`

 ```java
 setDragAndDropItemSort();